Skip to content

 Dependencies OPTIONAL object Object containing names of the software dependencies as keys and their versions as values.

-Example: description of an environment in a prov/[<subdir>/]prov-<label>_env.json file
+Example: description of an environment (docker container) in a prov/[<subdir>/]prov-<label>_env.json file

 {